Temple Blog MID-AUTUMN FESTIVAL & CHINESE TRADITIONAL CULTURE

-Chinese Traditional Culture and the Mid-Autumn Festival 中秋節 (Zhōngqiū jié)
+Chinese Traditional Culture & the Mid-Autumn Festival 中秋節 (Zhōngqiū jié)

-In 2021, Chinese people celebrate the Mid-Autumn festival, also called Mooncake or Moon festival.
-The celebration starts on the 19th of September and lasts until the 21st, and it is a National Holiday.
-Traditionally in mid-August, there is the time rice is supposed to mature and be harvested.
-Therefore, people celebrate the harvest and worship their gods to show their gratitude.
+In 2022, Chinese people celebrate the Mid-Autumn festival, also called Mooncake or Moon festival.
+The celebration starts on the 10th of September and lasts until the 12th, a National Holiday.
+Traditionally mid-August (Chinese lunar calendar), there is the time rice is supposed to mature and be harvested.
+Therefore, people celebrate the harvest and worship their gods to show gratitude.

 Mooncakes contain a traditional filling such as red bean or white lotus seed paste.
 In some provinces, mooncakes can contain a preserved egg yolk in the middle as a symbol that resembles the round moon in the sky.
 However, more recently, mooncakes can have more contemporary fillings such as chocolate, coffee, green tea, or even ice cream.

-However, fullness is considered less desirable in education or knowledge and is not to be encouraged.
-The Chinese have a proverb such as 满招损, 谦受益, (Mǎn zhāo sǔn, qiān shòuyì) which means, literally “if you think you know everything, you invite loss; if you are humble, you will benefit.”
+However, fullness is considered less desirable in education or knowledge and should not be encouraged.
+The Chinese have a proverb such as 满招损, 谦受益, (Mǎn zhāo sǔn, qiān shòuyì) which means, literally, “if you think you know everything, you invite loss; if you are humble, you will benefit.”

 The Cultural Meaning of the Mid-Autumn Festival